 - They may choose to abandon further testing.
 In this case, they will only be charged for the sieve test and the return/disposal of the tested abrasive sample.

 - They may choose to resubmit the abrasive sample for retesting.
 In this case, they will be charged for the original sieve test, all testing done on the resubmitted abrasive sample and the return/disposal of the both tested abrasive samples.

 - They may choose to demonstrate that the abrasive meets twenty percent opacity when blasted in accordance with the Visible Emissions Evaluation (VEE) test method.
 They are responsible for arranging for the test to be conducted at a site in California.
-ARB will provide a representative to do the opacity reading.
+CARB will provide a representative to do the opacity reading.
 In this case they will be charged for the sieving and blasting test of the abrasive sample, and the return/disposal of the tested abrasive sample, as well as for the costs to do the opacity reading.
-Any additional costs to perform the VEE test are separate for ARB invoicing.
-It should also be noted that normal certification testing uses the entire abrasive sample provided to ARB.
+Any additional costs to perform the VEE test are separate for CARB invoicing.
+It should also be noted that normal certification testing uses the entire abrasive sample provided to CARB.
 Additional abrasive must be shipped to the VEE test site.